-I was recently visiting with Old Jack, one Halloween night.
+I was recently visiting with Old Jack.
 Old Jack is a jack-o-lantern from the story Old Jack, on the Bed Tyme Tales website.
 Old Jack has seen many, many Halloweens and I thought he was the perfect one to visit to get some Halloween safety tips.

 “So, Safety Kid,” said Old Jack.
 “Halloween can be a lot of fun but you do have to be very careful.
 Take for instance myself.
 I only use the small votive candles inside me but others do use the larger candles.
 They can be very dangerous if they were knocked over by accident.”